Gorav Jindal

 Generalized Matrix Completion and Algebraic Natural Proofs

-In Proceedings of the 50th Annual ACM SIGACT Symposium on Theory of Computing, 2018
+In Proceedings of the 50th Annual ACM SIGACT Symposium on Theory of Computing, Los Angeles, CA, USA, 2018